mesosphere/dcos-docs-site/pages/services/dse/2.3.0-5.1.2/configuration/index.md

 #include /services/include/configuration-install-with-options.tmpl

 ## Datastax Opscenter
 The DC/OS Datastax Opscenter can be installed from the `datastax-ops` package.
-It is managed identically to datastax-dse.
+It is managed identically to `datastax-dse`.
 This guide primarily covers `datastax-dse` for conciseness.
 See the later sections of the guide for any configuration specifics of Opscenter.

 #include /services/include/configuration-service-settings.tmpl